yyyaohhh/tp/docs/DeveloperGuide.md

 The `Database` component,
 * reads the module information from JSON format to the corresponding `ModuleData` object.
-* depends on some classes in the `Model` component (because the `Database` component's job is to retrieve objects that belong to the `Model` that can only be read)
+* depends on some classes in the `Model` component (because the `Database` component's job is to retrieve read-only objects that belong to the `Model`)

 <box type="info" seamless>